Curriculum Vitae

 Articles, Book Chapters, Catalog Essays, Encyclopedia Entries

-• “Oficios de la página impresa: Manuela Ballester y la revista Pasionaria,” in Manuela Ballester: Pintar ante todo, ed.
+• “Oficios de la página impresa: Manuela Ballester y la revista Pasionaria,” in Manuela Ballester: Pintar frente a todo, ed.
 Carmen Gaitán Salinas.
-Valencia: Universitat de Valencia (forthcoming 2024).
+Valencia: Universitat de Valencia (2024): 76-85.

 • “Kati Horna: Fotografía y experiencia de exilio,” in Salirse del camino: Artistas del exilio republicano español, eds.
 Alejandro Coello Hernández y Carmen Gaitán Salinas.
-Granada: Editorial Comares (forthcoming 2024).
+Granada: Editorial Comares (in press, forthcoming 2025).

 • “Between Science and Popular Culture: Barbara Brändli’s Photographs of the Venezuelan Amazonia,” in A Foreign Eye: Photography, Women and Global; Encounters in the 20th Century, eds.
 Jordan Troeller and Hyewon Yoon, special issue of History of Photography (in review).